skaman82/HW3_tracker/README.md

 ## Allways on display
-• UI: Digital style of AOD is very simple and could have a nicer font and maybe additional info like steps or battery status<br>
+• UI: Digital style of AOD is very simple and could have a nicer font and maybe additional info like steps, day/date or battery status<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10040/9.jpg" width="300px"/>